takedemocracyback/town-hall-curator/README.md

  - `/server`
  - `/ui`

-The `/core` directory contains the business logic to facilitate
+The `/core` directory contains the business logic.
+The reasoning behind this is to allow us to move to a different infrastructure, without needing to disentangle the logic from any framework specific code.

+Currently, we'll be using a [Fastify server](https://fastify.dev/) to act as our API.
+Fastify is very similar to Express, but has some meaningful improvements over it.
+The code for this lives in the `/server` directory.

 ## Project Plan